 What are Off-Hours Glucose Zones?

 Off-Hours Glucose Zones is our key insight to use to discover your optimal fuel ranges.
-To recover, prepare, and optimise your training preparation and recovery.
-Your optimal fuel ranges, or glucose zones, will vary based on your individual body, the type of activity, and the type of adaptation you are seeking.
+To recover, prepare, and optimise your training.
+Your optimal fuel ranges will vary based on your individual body, the type of activity, and the type of adaptation you are seeking.
 So this is a key science that is specific to you and you alone.

 Inflammation (140+ mg/dL)